FOG Soil Test

 - Invasive Plant Atlas of New England – An authoritative guide to invasive plants of New England.

-Tomato Blight hit the Florence Organic Community Garden last season!
+Tomato Blight hit the Florence Organic Community Garden in 2012!

 Late tomato blight is a serious problem for growers in our region, it’s very fast and contagious, and an outbreak is happening this season.
 Gardeners should check for symptoms of late blight at least weekly.